JannatunNaeem141/Useful/Bangla & English Regex.md

 # Bangla & English RegEx (Regular Expression)
 In case of loading data from backend, we don’t know which font is that.
 As we don’t know the language of the data, we will not be able to change the different FontStyle for different language.
 To solve this problem we can use the various language Regex.
-Here I am showing English and Bangla Regex.
+Here I am showing a way of using English and Bangla Regex.

 ## Technologies
 - ReactJS/NextJS